solusio/solus-cloud-images/README.md

 1. Download the content of the repository to the management server.
 2. The repository contains directories named after OSes whose images you can build (`centos`, `debian`, `fedora`, and so on).
-   To customize a future OS image, change the content of the `solus-<custom-image-OS>.json` template file in the corresponding directory
-   (for example, the `/centos/solus-centos-8.json` file).
+   To customize a future OS image, change the content of the JSON template file in the corresponding directory (for example, the `/centos/solus-centos-8.json` file).

    Examples of possible changes are below: